-A new research grant obtained in the spring of 2022 allowed conducting a follow-up study with the schools that participated in our 2019-2020 study of broadband and educational outcomes.
-Data is being analyzed, and we expect a first report to be released early in 2023.
-A second grant to Dr. Jean Bohaczek explores a user-centric approach to broadband.
+A research grant obtained in the spring of 2022 allowed conducting a follow-up study with the schools that participated in our 2019-2020 study of broadband and educational outcomes.
+Data is being analyzed, and the first report was released in August 2023.
+Another grant, awarded to Dr. Jean Bohaczek, explores a user-centric approach to broadband.
 We continued our work related to digital platform regulation and policies in support of digital innovation.